IchBinLeoon/anisearch-discord-bot/README.md

 [![Discord Bots](https://top.gg/api/widget/737236600878137363.svg)](https://top.gg/bot/737236600878137363)

 ## Hosting the Bot
 Self-hosting is fully unsupported.
 Even so, I kindly ask you not to try.
-Not only will it not work properly, I also recommend everyone to use the [official instance of the AniSearch Bot](https://discord.com/api/oauth2/authorize?client_id=737236600878137363&permissions=83968&scope=bot) instead.
+Not only will it not work properly, I also recommend everyone to use the official instance of the bot instead, which you can find [here](https://top.gg/bot/737236600878137363)!

 ## Libraries and API's
 Thanks to the people who made this discord bot possible.